fangorn-network/fangorn/README.md

 ## Overview

-Fangorn is a programmable data framework that lets you publish encrypted data under public conditions, or predicates, such that it can only be decrypted if you meet the condition.
+Fangorn is a programmable data framework that lets you **register datasources** and **publish encrypted data** under public conditions, or predicates, such that it can only be decrypted if you meet the condition.

-Heavily inspired by witness encryption, Fangorn is 'practical' witness encryption built on top of threshold encryption and, for now, TEE-based computations (in the future: purely zkps).

-- gadgets
-- contracts

 ## Supported Networks

 Fangorn can be deployed on any EVM chain that has a brige to Lit protocol.
-Currently, contracts are deployed to both Arbitrum Sepolia and Base Sepolia
+Currently, contracts are deployed to both Arbitrum Sepolia and Base Sepolia.
+See the [contracts](#contracts) section for more info.

 ## Build